evennia/evennia/docs/2.x/_sources/Contribs/Contrib-Llm.md.txt

     # this key will be inserted in the request, with your user-input
     LLM_PROMPT_KEYNAME = "prompt"

-    # defaults are set up for text-generation-webui.
-I have no idea what most of
+    # defaults are set up for text-generation-webui and most models
-    # these do ^_^; you'll need to read a book on LLMs, or at least dive
-    # into a bunch of online tutorials.
     LLM_REQUEST_BODY = {
-        "max_new_tokens": 250,  # set how many tokens are part of a response "preset": "None",
+        "max_new_tokens": 250,  # set how many tokens are part of a response "temperature": 0.7, # 0-2. higher=more random, lower=predictable
-        "do_sample": True,
-        "temperature": 0.7,
-        "top_p": 0.1,
-        "typical_p": 1,
-        "epsilon_cutoff": 0,  # In units of 1e-4
-        "eta_cutoff": 0,  # In units of 1e-4
-        "tfs": 1,
-        "top_a": 0,
-        "repetition_penalty": 1.18,
-        "repetition_penalty_range": 0,
-        "top_k": 40,
-        "min_length": 0,
-        "no_repeat_ngram_size": 0,
-        "num_beams": 1,
-        "penalty_alpha": 0,
-        "length_penalty": 1,
-        "early_stopping": False,
-        "mirostat_mode": 0,
-        "mirostat_tau": 5,
-        "mirostat_eta": 0.1,
-        "seed": -1,
-        "add_bos_token": True,
-        "truncation_length": 2048,
-        "ban_eos_token": False,
-        "skip_special_tokens": True,
-        "stopping_strings": [],
     }
 ```
 Don't forget to reload Evennia if you make any changes.